Community effectiveness of copepods for dengue vector control: systematic review

 Dengue, “the most rapidly spreading mosquito-borne viral infection”, is currently prevented through vector control.
 One of these is using copepods to control mosquitos, but this method has difficult practical applications in the community.
 This systematic review aims to investigate the global evidence for community effectiveness of copepods for dengue vector control.
 Eleven studies were included; five reported successes in reducing larval and adult density indices, but the other six studies did not.
 All the successful studies were conducted in one country (Vietnam) and by the same group of authors.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, Host population, Infections and infectious diseases, Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Logistics, Male, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, stateless, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic/Endemic, Health, Healthcare workers, Host population, Infections and infectious diseases (all), Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Logistics, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Stateless, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens